-Sometimes women need breast revision surgery to correct medical issues that arise due to improper healing or significant trauma.
+Sometimes women need breast revision to correct medical issues that arise due to improper healing or significant trauma after plastic surgery.
 Pregnancy, extreme weight fluctuations, and natural aging can also alter the aesthetic results of breast augmentation, which may lead to a displeasing breast appearance.

 - Capsular contracture

 - Implant rupture

 - Implant rippling

 - Dissatisfaction with current breast implant size, type, or shape

 Patients who are unhappy with their breast augmentation surgery results may choose to remove their implants without replacing them.

 We may recommend that you combine your breast implant removal surgery with breast lift surgery if you experience significant skin laxity or if the removed implants are large.